-The Family Educational Rights and Privacy Act (FERPA) of 1974 was adopted to; protect the privacy of a student's educational records, establish the rights of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading information through informal and formal hearings.
-Students may inspect their own records pertaining to admissions, academic standing, and financial information.
+The Family Educational Rights and Privacy Act (FERPA) of 1974 was adopted to protect the privacy of a student's educational records, establish the rights of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading information through informal and formal hearings.
+These rights and Aspen University's procedures regarding FERPA are detailed below.